AWikia/SkinEvelution/docs/Overview.md

 ### Visual Colors
 Six different Visual Colors exist:
-- Standard Packs are the normal ones.
+- Standard Pack is the normal ones.
 Default themes have cubes as the base background and comes with four light and four dark themes.
-The first pack comes with White, Pink, Black, and Dark blue variations whereas the second ones with Yellow, Green, Orange and Red.
-These color schemes can be customized by wikis using MediaWiki:Evelusion.css or MediaWiki:Common.css to make the wiki more unique
+This pack comes with White, Pink, Yellow, Green, Black, Dark blue, Orange and Red variations.
+This color scheme can be customized by wikis using MediaWiki:Evelusion.css or MediaWiki:Common.css to make the wiki more unique
 - Factory Pack is the OOBE color scheme.
 This focuses more on rounded corners and uses Ubutnu as the Secondary Font
-- Forced Packs (Two exist) is the color scheme with more emphasis on higher color contrast between elements.
+- Forced Packs is the color scheme with more emphasis on higher color contrast between elements.
 Four themes are light and four are dark.
 - Techno Pack is an all-green color scheme.
 Theme A demonstrates a light text color on a light theme while Theme D demonstrates a dark text color on a dark theme.
-- Retro Packs are four four-theme packs that uses colors dating back from the classic color schemes from Windows 95 to XP.
+- Retro Packs are two four-theme packs that uses colors dating back from the classic color schemes from Windows 95 to XP.
 All of them are light and do not contain any rounded corners or logo filter
 - Neon Pack is an 100% dark color-scheme.
-Each theme focuses soley on a specific color with Theme A on Green, Theme B on Blue, Theme C on Pink and Theme D on Orange
+Each theme focuses soley on a specific color with Theme A on Green, Theme B on Blue, Theme C on Pink, Theme D on Orange, Theme E on Red, Theme F on Yellow, Theme G on Purple and Theme H on Grayscale.
+All of them have special logo filter that turns the logo into a specific color when hovered on it.

 ## Differences of Evelution and MpistoSkin2
 Evelution, despite being essentially similar to MpistoSkin2 from Q.Qore, there're several differences, to name a few: